skial/haxe.io/src/wwx/2014/Andreas Soderlund.md

 ## What is the best part of wwx for you?

-First time for me, but I'm looking forward to some great company and many interesting discussions!
+Its the first time for me, but I'm looking forward to some great company and many interesting discussions!
 Not too many programming nerds up here in the north... :)

+[ufront]: https://github.com/ufront/ufront "ufront on Github"
+[erazor]: https://github.com/ciscoheat/erazor "erazor on Github"
+[haxigniter]: https://github.com/ciscoheat/haxigniter "Haxigniter on Github"
+[dci library]: https://github.com/ciscoheat/haxedci "DCI in Haxe"
+[jonas]: https://github.com/cambiata "Jonas Nyström"